annotorious/annotorious-v1/readme.md

 ## Getting Started

 Instructions on getting started using this tool in your own Web pages are [on the Wiki](image-annotation-js/wiki/Getting-Started).

+## Getting Involved

+Want to help out?
+There are many ways you can contribute!

+* Using our tool somewhere?
+Give us a shout and let us know your feedback via [our Google Group](http://groups.google.com/group/yuma-annotation).
+* Found a bug?
+[Drop us a line](http://groups.google.com/group/yuma-annotation) or post an issue on our [issue tracker](issues).
+* Unsatisfied with our documentation?
+* Design-minded?
+Our tool could really use some style and CSS-wizardry.
+[Get in touch](http://groups.google.com/group/yuma-annotation)!
+* JavaScript-savvy?
+We're always looking for a co-developers!
+Check the [developer section on our Wiki](wiki/Developers).
+* Last but not least: we're still looking for a good name for our tool.
+Ideas welcome :-)

 ## Developing